Science Museum Group: History

 The origins of SMG lie in the internationalisation and optimism of the Great Exhibition of 1851, which enabled the foundation of the South Kensington Museum in 1857.

 The term "National Museum of Science and Industry" had been in use as the Science Museum's subtitle since the early 1920s.
 Prior to 1 April 2012 the group was known as the National Museum of Science and Industry (NMSI).

-The National Science and Media Museum, formerly the National Media Museum, was established by the Science Museum in 1983.
+The NSMM, formerly the National Media Museum, was established by the Science Museum in 1983.
 The Science Museum was run directly by HM Government until 1984, when the Board of Trustees was established and NMSI was then adopted as a corporate title for the entire organisation.
 At this point NMSI became a non-departmental public body under the auspices of the sponsoring government department, the Department for Culture, Media and Sport.

-From January 2012 the Science and Industry Museum in Manchester became part of the Science Museum Group.

-From 2017 Locomotion, The National Railway Museum at Shildon, became part of the Science Museum Group.
+From January 2012 SIP became part of the SMG.
+From 2017 Locomotion, The National Railway Museum at Shildon, became part of the SMG.

-In 2010 the Science Museum, London opened its climate science gallery Atmosphere which, as at April 2021, has been visited by over 5 million people.
-In 2021 the Science Museum, London also opened a temporary exhibition 'Our Future Planet' which explores the science of carbon capture.
+In 2010 the Science Museum opened its climate science gallery Atmosphere which, as at April 2021, has been visited by over 5 million people.
+In 2021 the Science Museum also opened a temporary exhibition 'Our Future Planet' which explores the science of carbon capture.
 Environmental campaigners criticized the decision of SMG to appoint Shell as a major sponsor of this exhibition.

-Throughout 2021 SMG is hosting Climate Talks which are a series of online talks, Q&As and events exploring problems arising from climate change.
-In October 2021, the SMG announced that a new climate change gallery to be opened in 2023 at the Science Museum would be sponsored by an arm of coal producer Adani Group.
+Throughout 2021 SMG hosted Climate Talks which were a series of online talks, Q&As, and events exploring problems arising from climate change.
+In October 2021, the SMG announced that a new climate change gallery, to be opened in 2023 at the Science Museum, would be sponsored by an arm of coal producer Adani Group.

 SMG continues to work to reduce carbon emissions from operations, recruitment and supply chain, and by using resources efficiently.
-On 15 April 2021 SMG announced that it expects to achieve overall Net Zero/Carbon Neutrality by 2033.
+On 15 April 2021 SMG announced that it expects to achieve overall carbon neutrality by 2033.